 A measure of his aviation talent came a month later when amazingly on 17th October 1912 he was appointed as a Test Pilot for Sopwith Aviation.
 Hawker also won the Michelin Cup in a Curtis-Wright biplane on 24th October 1912, with a record endurance lasting 8 hours, 23 minutes, just 7 minutes inside the maximum allowed time limit.

-A further ‘claim to fame’ arose in 1914, when he is said to have been the first person to perform an ‘intentional spin and recovery’, demonstrating one method (although it is generally not the one used today) to return to level flight from this unusual attitude.
-Spins of this kind had previously killed a number of pilots and so this technique was acclaimed as a major advance in aviation safety.
+A further ‘claim to fame’ arose in 1914, when he is said to have been one of the first to perform an ‘intentional spin and recovery’, demonstrating one method (although it is generally not the one used today) to return to level flight from this unusual attitude.
+Spins of this kind had been previously reported by Lt Wilfred Parke RN, at Larkhill in August 1912 and with the further demonstrations by the likes of Hawker, the technique introduced and acclaimed as a major advance in aviation safety.

 Hawker still remained as a regular competitor in the car and motorcycle meetings held on the infamous banked track at Brooklands where he also demonstrated Sopwith machines to the huge crowds and amongst his competitive achievements during 1913, he claimed a number of new altitude records, often carrying wealthy paying passengers in his 80hp Gnome rotary engine machine.